 Select the source database from the list.
 Let us select the Adventure Works 2014 here.

 Choose a Destination: This page is used to configure the destination information.
-Our target is to save the data into text file so we are selecting Flat File Destination as our Destination
+Our target is to save the Export Data from SQL Server To Flat File Using SSIS Import And Export Wizard.
+So, we are selecting Flat File Destination as our Destination

 Then we have to choose the text file from our local drive